 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Colon and rectal cancer are common — together, they’re the third most common cancer in the United States, and the second-leading cause of cancer death.
-About one in 21 people will get this.
+Colon and rectal cancer are common — together, they’re the third most common cancer in the United States and the second-leading cause of cancer death.
+About 1 in 24 people will be diagnosed with colorectal cancer.

-So, they are serious but can also be highly preventable.
-Because the two cancers are related, they’re sometimes referred together as colorectal cancer.
+“These cancers are serious but are also highly preventable,” says colorectal surgeon Jeremy Lipman, MD.
+Because the two cancers are related, they’re sometimes referred to together as colorectal cancer.

-Diet also plays a big role in colorectal cancer risk.
+Diet also plays an important role in colorectal cancer risk.
 Eating a lot of red meat like beef increases your risk.
 And having more than one alcoholic drink per day can increase your chances (one per day is probably OK when talking about colorectal cancer).

-If you’re overweight or don’t engage in a lot of activity each day, your likelihood of getting cancer is much higher than people who are active.
-If you can do 20 minutes of medium-level exercise daily, you can reduce your risk as much as 25 to 50 percent.
-A brisk walk, a slow bike ride and gardening all count.
+If you’re overweight or don’t engage in enough physical activity each day, your likelihood of getting cancer is much higher than if you are active.
+If you can do 20 minutes of medium-level exercise daily, you can reduce your risk as much as 25% to 50%.
+A brisk walk, a slow bike ride or gardening all count.

 There are some risks you can’t change.
 As you get older, your risk for colorectal cancer goes up.
 Colorectal cancer can show up with no symptoms at all, even in people who don’t think they’re at risk.
 So, everyone should be checked.